psygo/aquarifolio/README.md

 # Philippe Fanaro's Three.js Portfolio

 My portfolio, done with [Three.js](https://threejs.org/).
-It's more like an entry point to my stuff actually.
+You can just click on my name to on the aquarium's overlay to reach the portfolio.

 <img alt="three.js portfolio screenshot" width="400px" src="public/Portfolio_Screenshot.png"/>